- Written by Dr.Mehmet Demircioglu

 But a second surgery cannot erase every mistake.
 It cannot create unlimited donor hair.
 It cannot fully remove all scarring.
 It cannot always correct every wrong angle without graft removal or staged work.

-This is why I discuss the question of a second hair transplant carefully.
-A second surgery is not automatically a repair.
+The question of a second hair transplant needs careful judgment.
+A second surgery is not always a repair.
 It may be improvement, completion, correction, or sometimes a bad idea.

 Repair surgery often needs a hierarchy.
 First, protect donor reserve.
 Second, correct the most visible unnatural feature.
 Third, improve density where it gives the most cosmetic value.
 Fourth, avoid creating a new problem.